 Work, travel, love, friendship, books, movies, arguments, drugs, alcohol, sports, pride, fear, arrogance—the whole tangled web of life was engaged in and experienced always with the notion in the back of my head that it would one day light up the page when I wrote about it.
 I have lived virtually every second of every day, no matter if I was getting a tooth drilled or skiing down the back bowls of Vail through two feet of fresh powder, fully present, like a Buddhist monk, fully engaged.
 I have not wanted to miss a moment for always I have been aware how important that moment might be if and when I need it in a story I have to tell.

 Don’t get me wrong, I fell in love and travelled to Bariloche and smoked grass and aggressively stated my opinion on a plethora of subjects because I enjoy being tuned in, because I have long understood the now overused concept of ‘mindfulness’.
-But always—and I mean always—inside my brain has lived a little dude with a note pad and a pen jotting down details, feelings, ideas, facial expressions, the color of the sky at dusk, the architecture in Prague, the venom spewed by a jealous mate, the sound of tires racing down The Avenue des Champs-Élysées in the middle of a wet Parisian night…
+But always—and I mean always—inside my brain has lived a little dude with a note pad and a pen jotting down details, feelings, ideas, facial expressions, the color of the sky at dusk, the architecture in Prague, the venom spewed by a jealous mate, the sound of tires racing down Avenue des Champs-Élysées in the middle of a wet Parisian night…

+I am, of course, like all of us, bounded by circumstance.
 I am an American writer.
 A white American male.
 Raised in a middle-class family in a New Jersey suburb.
 My parents were part of what some call The Greatest Generation.
 My father was a Marine in the South Pacific during World War II.
 After the war Mom and Dad had six sons.
 I am the youngest son.
 We had a stable, if raucous, upbringing.
 We attended public schools, played sports, and were encouraged to speak our minds.

 As a writer I am most interested in the American experience, the American experiment from a political, social, cultural, psychological, and philosophical perspective.
 Peruse my canon and you will discover a wide range of narratives.
-Early in my publishing career, from, say, my mid 30s till my early 40s, I had some commercial and critical success and quickly got caught up in fame and money.
+Early in my publishing career, from, say, my mid 30s till my early 40s, I had some commercial and critical success and quickly got caught up in the cash and fame.
 In success.
 Or at least that narrow definition of American success that is like a heavy blanket of suffocation to any true artist, musician, or writer.
 I was like a junkie who had thoroughly enjoyed that first exhilarating fix and right away wanted more, more, more.

 I, of course, did not know it or even contemplate it at the time, but being unshackled from the publishing biz would turn out to be the greatest gift this writer would ever receive.
 The publishing biz, being a profit and loss business, forces authors to toe the line.
-If a writer writes a commercially successful legal thriller, he is expected, encouraged, financially rewarded—to write another legal thriller and another and another, even if they are all essentially the same.
+If a writer writes a commercially successful legal thriller, he is expected, encouraged, financially rewarded to write another legal thriller and another and another, even if they are all essentially the same.
 Novels are entertainment, after all, and it behooves publishers, editors, and authors to give the reading public what they want.